Bassan History, Family Crest & Coats of Arms

 The surname Bassan was first found in Austria, where the name Besan was closely identified in early mediaeval times with the feudal society of early European history.
 The name would later emerge as a noble family with great influence, having many distinguished branches, and become noted for its involvement in social, economic and political affairs.

-Important Dates for the Bassan family
+Early History of the Bassan family

 This web page shows only a small excerpt of our Bassan research.
 Another 92 words (7 lines of text) covering the year 1813 is included under the topic Early Bassan History in all our PDF Extended History products and printed products wherever possible.

 Bassan Spelling Variations

 Spelling variations of this family name include: Besan, Bessan, Besann, Besanne, Bessane, Bessanne, Bessans, Besand, Besant, Basan, Baesan, Bassan, Baessan, Basann, Baesann, Bassane, Baessane, Bassanne, Baessanne, Bassans, Baessans, Basands, Baesands, Basant, Baesant, Bessen, Bassent, Bassen and many more.

 Early Notables of the Bassan family (pre 1700)